STORM-IRIT/Radium-Engine/doc/basics/compilation.md

   ]
 }
 ~~~
-*Note*: it is strongly encouraged to use `/` separators in your path, instead of `\\`.
+\note It is strongly encouraged to use `/` separators in your path, instead of `\\`.
 See https://stackoverflow.com/questions/13737370/cmake-error-invalid-escape-sequence-u
 *Note*: When compiling the dependencies you may hit the max path length fixed by Microsoft OS (260 characters).
 To fix this, you might need to change the path of your build dir to shorten it, or to change the limit on your system, see: https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file#enable-long-paths-in-windows-10-version-1607-and-later

 ### Compilation